 Accept that you won’t always be able to control every situation

 Wanting to constantly be in control can trigger anxiety.
 The first step in alleviating the anxiety that comes with the need to control is to let go of situations that are not in your power.
 When you are aware that anxiety is creeping in (through the exercise mentioned in the first step above), allow yourself to release it, and relinquish the need to control anything that may be in your mind.

 While certain social situations can trigger anxiety, the same can be said for isolation.
 To break the cycle, strive to find a balance between isolating and socialising.
 Start a new hobby, engage in social activities or join a sports or recreational club to get out and about.
 You can always join the mountain bike boom or a hiking club, where you will meet others and enjoy the aesthetic rewards of exercise in the outdoors.

 Always give yourself just a little extra time to complete a task.
-Rushing from one task or activity to another is exhausting.
-Allow some time to savour just being and actively engaged.
+Try not to rush from one task or activity to another, and if you feel someone is pushing you beyond the brink of your capabilities, tell them so.
+Allow some time to savour just being actively engaged.